ava-labs/avalanche-docs/docs/quickstart/fuji-workflow.md

 In this tutorial, we’ll go through an example Fuji workflow to show how it can be used.
 We'll do the following:

-1. Set up Fuji network on MetaMask (optional)
+1. Set up Fuji network on Core (optional)
 2. Generate a 24 word english mnemonic via AvalancheJS
 3. Derive external C-Chain addresses via AvalancheJS
 4. Get AVAX from the Fuji faucet